iatahmid/iatahmid.github.io/_pages/cv.md

 * Recipient of Pratt Fellowship for the academic year 2024-25
 * Recipient of the 3DUI Contest Winner 2021, 2022
 * Awarded for organizing the Most Outstanding Program of the year 2022
-* Runners Up in DIU Hackathon 2017
+* Best Project Entry, DIU Hackathon 2017
-* Runners Up in Brac Hackathon 2017
+* Best Project Entry, Brac Hackathon 2017
 * Runners Up in National Math Olympiad, 2010

 Community Service and Leadership